-Many construction workers and independent contractors suffer serious bodily harm in a construction accident.
+Many construction workers and contractors suffer serious bodily harm in a construction accident.
 Your injuries may have required extensive medical treatment that might still be ongoing.
 Hospital visits and any treatments – like surgery, medication, physical therapy, or equipment like crutches or wheelchairs – should all be claimed as part of your damages.
 We can speak with medical professionals to estimate the costs of any future medical expenses and include those as well.

 After being injured on the job, you might be unable to continue working, and you could lose the income you would have otherwise earned.
 Whether your employer or a third party is liable for the accident, you can usually claim lost wages and earnings as part of your damages calculations.
 This not only includes incomes lost from your current job but from future jobs too.

 Damages can also include injuries and losses that are not physical or tangible and do not come with a predetermined value.
 Pain and suffering, both physical and emotional, deserve compensation.
 Your injuries could be devastatingly painful.
 You may also be forced to come to terms with a new disability or disfigurement because of the accident, which can be very emotionally painful.
 Our Westchester construction accident lawyers can help you determine the value of these damages by assessing how they have impacted your daily life.

 Evidence Needed in a Construction Accident Lawsuit in Westchester

 When filing a lawsuit related to a construction accident, you need to think carefully about the evidence needed to support your claims.
 Our Westchester construction accident attorneys have experience with these kinds of cases and can help you collect the evidence necessary for your case.